 Reports showing Kansas Communities That Care Youth Survey data provide an objective profile of the problem behaviors, risk factors and protective factors that exist in your communities.
 This information highlights strengths and challenges, which will help in the development of a focused prevention plan.
 Data from the KCTC Survey is used to help school and community planners assess current conditions and prioritize areas of greatest need.
 Each risk and protective factor can be linked to specific types of interventions that have been shown to be effective in either reducing risk(s) or enhancing protection(s).
 Survey results help schools and communities assess and prioritize needs and make key decisions regarding allocation of resources, how and when to address specific needs, and which strategies are most effective and known to produce results.

 Establishing a baseline to track progress

 The survey data provide a standardized measure of risk and protective factors and prevalence rates.
 These data can be used as a baseline to develop measurable outcomes that states and communities choose to target.
 Future surveys can be used to track progress toward those outcomes.
 Data is also used to measure teen behavior, attitude and opinion compared to teens from other states and national averages.

 Conducting public relations and outreach

 The information from the survey can be used to build public awareness about the extent of problem behaviors and levels of risk and protection.
 It can help counteract misconceptions and denial about drug and alcohol use and other problem behaviors, and provides all stakeholders with a mutual understanding and foundation upon which to make prevention-planning decisions.

-For the past eleven years Alcohol and Drug Abuse Services, now Addiction and Prevention Services has been dedicated to finding proven strategies, and implementing outcomes based planning in communities.
+The Kansas Department for Aging and Disability Services (KDADS) Behavioral Health Services has been dedicated to finding proven strategies, and implementing outcomes based planning in communities.
 Their hard work and dedication has earned Kansas national recognition, and opportunities for continued funding.